All Episodes

 This is television.

-They can come up with an alternative energy source in week eight that every American will be driving in week ten, and we will be and it'll be 35 cents a gallon, and we will be saving so much oil, and we will have pictures of the earth and the country with no pollution whatsoever.
+And it'll be 35 cents a gallon and we will be saving so much oil and we will have pictures of the earth and the country with no pollution whatsoever.

-Babies, no problems, old people 125 years old out playing soccer.
+Old people 125 years old out playing soccer.

-You have a John Kerry figure, and you portray this guy as the biggest bumbling boob ever, make him out to be a total idiot, but you're a nice person as president, so you give him uh uh uh you know some hero medal for being a great war hero and so forth in the great American War Vietnam,
+Hillary could, you know, if she wants to do away with her own opponents in the Democratic primary, you have a John Kerry figure, and you portray this guy as the biggest bumbling boob ever, making him out to be a total idiot, but you're a nice person as president, so you give him some hero medal for being a great war hero and so forth in the great American War, Vietnam.

-but otherwise you you portray him as an absolute idiot who can't get out of his own way, falls off of his bicycle when he's writing it, turns over his canoe out there in Boston's Lake Charles or wherever the Charles River uh just portray him as a total idiot.
+But otherwise, you portray him as an absolute idiot who can't get out of his own way, falls off of his bicycle when he's riding it, turns over his canoe out there in Boston's Lake Charles or wherever, the Charles River.

-You see him in a living in a huge mansion in Champel Hill, North Carolina, with all kinds of servants talking about the two Americas, or he's in the barber's chair getting his hair blown dry.
+You see him in a living in a huge mansion in Chapel Hill, North Carolina, with all kinds of servants talking about the two Americas, or he's in the barber's chair getting his hair blown dry.

 Any number of things they can do.